Ligne du Haut-Bugey: History

 The Ice harvesting factory on the Lac de Sylans was one of the largest of its kind in the 19th century.
 The arrival of the railway in 1882 enabled it to drastically increase production by cutting delivery time to Paris and increasing the volume that could be transported out of the factory.

 Several incidents have coloured the history of the line.
 On 1 August 1904 the passenger building of Bellegarde station went up in flames, to be rebuilt in 1913.
 1922 saw the two biggest incidents on the line, a landslide and a tunnel accident.
 On 11 April, a huge landslide near Neyrolles station completely cut the line.
 On 3 June a new alignment was opened.
 The most difficult operational feature of the line was its longest tunnel, the Mornay tunnel.
 Over 1300m of the tunnel is at 2.4% gradient; running towards Bellegarde, steam locomotives had to operate at full power, filling the tunnel with smoke.
 The natural ventilation was poor.
 In May 1922, 7 members of a train crew were asphyxiated and died.
 Subsequently, a special ventilation plant was opened in 1924, one of only two of it kind in France.
-It blew air into the tunnel when trains were passing through in the Bourg to Cluse direction.
+It blew air into the tunnel when trains were passing through in the Bourg to La Cluse direction.

 In 1932 a new station was built at le Neyrolles on the new alignment.
-During the second world war, the line had strategic importance, as there was a lot of resistance activity in the Ain and on the Jura plateau.
+During the World War II, the line had strategic importance, as there was a lot of resistance activity in the Ain and on the Jura plateau.
 Several bridges were destroyed in 1944, starting with the bridge over the Suran on 8 July, followed by the Cize Bolozon viaduct on the 8th and the Reyssouze bridge on 2 September.
 The Cize Bolozon viaduct was only opened 5 years after the end of the war, on 14 May 1950.

 On 2 May 2003 another accident occurred in the Mornay tunnel when a diesel railcar caught fire 300m from the Bolozon portal.
 The train was halted in the tunnel, but there were no casualties.

-After the Cluse - Bellegarde section was closed to passenger traffic in 1990, la Cluse station became a cul-de-sac; the only remaining service being Bourg-en-Bresse to Oyonnax and Saint-Claude all trains had to reverse.
+After the La Cluse - Bellegarde section was closed to passenger traffic in 1990, La Cluse station became a cul-de-sac; the only remaining service being Bourg-en-Bresse to Oyonnax and Saint-Claude all trains had to reverse.

 A chord line was therefore laid avoiding la Cluse station, which was not served any more and closed.
-A new station, Brion—Montreal-la-Cluse was created on 1 June 1996.
+A new station, Brion—Montréal-la-Cluse was created on 1 June 1996.